 To self-certify or change your self-certification, submit a CDL Self-Certification or, if you are applying for a CDL or commercial learner’s permit, indicate the category on your Commercial Driver’s License Application.

 A MEC, also known as "DOT card," is issued by a medical examiner on the National Registry of Medical Examiners, who medically certifies a CDL or CLP holder to operate commercial motor vehicles in a non-excepted status.
-View an example of an acceptable MEC to ensure you are providing the proper document to DMV.

 The MER is a multipage document that includes detailed medical information.
 As part of the physical examination, non-excepted drivers must fill out the medical history portion of the MER.
 This form is used by the medical examiner to evaluate whether the applicant qualifies for a medical examiner's certificate.
 The MER is not a medical examiner's certificate and cannot be accepted by DMV.